fastrgv/AdaGate/README.md

 Note that the module that defines the Ada interface to SFML-AUDIO, snd4ada_hpp.ads, was created with the command: "g++ -c -fdump-ada-spec -C snd4ada.hpp" which references a minimalistic C++ utility snd4ada.
 Thus, if you redefine the interface snd4ada.hpp, you will need to recreate the interface spec snd4ada_hpp.ads by this method.

+The audio system for the linux build, on the other hand, does not use SFML but its interface is identical.
+It is portable but crude, since it needs an accurate duration value for any sound loops used.